Gradiant/dockerized-spark/README.md

 ## Properties

-- This image has a small footprint ( base docker image is openjdk:8u171-jre-alpine3.8).
-- This image has Kafka libraries included.
-- There is a derived image with pyspark support gradiant/spark:2.4.0-python
-- There is a derived image with sparkR support gradiant/spark:2.4.0-R
+This repo provides debian-based docker images and alpine-based docker images (-alpine suffix tag) for a small footprint.

+The image provides a spark distribution with basic libraries.

+There are also the following image variants:
+- python: support for pyspark + numpy + pandas + scikit-learn + pyarrow.
+- R: support for sparkR.
+- all: spport for pyspark + sparkR + several libraries.

 ## Howto
 The image can be used to run spark in serveral ways: